-The internet has perhaps changed the travel industry more than any other business.
-Just look at some of the ways the internet changed the travel industry, including:
+Just look at some of the ways the internet changed the industry, including:

 Changing Consumer Expectations

 - By placing the ability to book services directly into the consumers’ hands, customers can play around with different times, dates, etc. for flights, etc. As a result, customers discovered that a little bit of flexibility could pay big dividends.
-After opening up this information, the average consumer expects to and does pay less than before the internet.
-(Especially when adjusted for inflation);
+After opening up this information, the average consumer expects to and does pay less than before.
+(Especially when adjusted for inflation).

-- Before the internet, travel agents and airlines were trained to ask consumers: “When do you want to leave?”.
+- Before, travel agents and airlines were trained to ask consumers: “When do you want to leave?”.
 (I used to call this “the most dangerous question”).
 The airlines set up their fee schedules to reflect the most common answers to this question.
 If you wanted to travel at the same time as everyone else, you paid through the nose.
 If you had even a little flexibility, you saved megabucks.
-Airlines knew that businesspeople had little flexibility and thus used to charge them through the nose often with no corresponding increases in services;
+Airlines knew that businesspeople had little flexibility and thus used to charge them through the nose often with no corresponding increases in services.

-- Technology has also allowed consumers worldwide to find unique travel options designed around their tastes and interests;
+- Technology has also allowed consumers worldwide to find little known options designed around their tastes and interests.

-- Travelers can evaluate the quality of travel services through online review sites, social media, and businesses’ websites;
+- Travelers can evaluate the quality of services through online review sites, social media, and businesses’ websites.

-- Travel companies are increasingly able to suggest customized products based on travelers’ profiles and past behavior; and
+- Travel companies are increasingly able to suggest customized products based on their clients’ profiles and past behavior.

-- Travelers have frequently formed on-line communities to discuss travel options with others with similar backgrounds, interests, and needs.
+- Travelers have frequently formed online communities to discuss options with others with similar backgrounds, interests, and needs.

 Changing the Travel Industry Business Model